ushineko/cpp-examples/README.md

 * anything beyond simple batching by the ventilator
 * although there are some stats recorded most details in the interest of time will be elided.

+Set up instructions
+---

+**mac OS**

+brew install zeromq curl nlohmann_json protobuf cmake spdlog boost

+Make sure you have the latest Xcode tools (compiler) installed.

+in lib/, do a "git clone https://github.com/zeromq/cppzmq" to get the zeromq C++ wrapper. this does not have a brew recipe.

+cmake should be the latest version (3.12)

+(mkdir build && cd build && cmake ../ && make) **should** build all the binaries and unit tests.
+If not, there is a library or environment set up issue most likely.

+Development is done using CLion (https://www.jetbrains.com/clion/) and if you have a recent version of this already, you may use it to build and debug as well.

+**linux / ubuntu**

+none yet but packages and cmake invocation will be very similar.

+**windows**

+none yet but I have been careful not to use any platform-specific functionality in the existing code, and as far as I know all of the third-party libs and tools should be cross-platform as well, including CLion.